woodxiang/supreium-headless-gl/README.md

 ```

 ## Install
 Installing `headless-gl` on a supported platform is a snap using one of the prebuilt binaries.
-Using [npm](https://www.npmjs.com/) run the command,
+Using [npm](https://www.npmjs.com/), run the command

 ```
 npm install gl